Jayman3k/py_PHIsim3_projects/README.md

         # ...
 ```

 Take a moment to read that and try to understand what's happening.
-It should be relatively straightforward:
+It's a lot to take in, but should be relatively straightforward:
 - We create new setup class `TestSOASetup` which inherits from the base class `PHIsim_ConcurrentSetup`
 - This class has a constructor (the `__init__()` method) which takes in all parameters for a simulation run.
 Here, that's the simulation paramaters, model parameters and signal parameters.
 The constructor stores all parameters, creates a unique work-folder name based on these parameters, and initializes the base class.
+  - footnote 1: Of course, you can also pass and store other parameters not directly related to the simulation.This can be helpful later when processing the data.
+  - footnote 2: Here, I'm auto-generating the work-folder name.
+In some cases, if you have a lot of parameters to play around with that may be difficult, and it will make more sense to pass in a sensible work-folder name instead.
 - We override the `initialize_input_files()` function.
 Note that the `@override` annotation is optional, but I prefer having it to make it more obvious that this is an overriding method.
 We initialize the 5 different input files, but we can almost always use the `self.default_initialize_xxx()` for the carrierfile and photond file.
 So that leaves us with 3 files that need to be initialized: the device file, the simulations parameter file and the signal file.
 This is all done in this method.

 ### 5. Define a parameter sweep